Prospects for the detection of gamma rays using Cherenkov telescopes enhanced by a ground array observatory: SST-1M with enhanced gamma/hadron separation

 \section{SST-1M with enhanced gamma/hadron separation}

-In this section, we quantify the expected performance improvement of SST-1M telescopes when supplemented with a SWGO-like array.
-We focus on the impact of the additional WCD-array information on $\gamma$/h separation and on the resulting sensitivity of the combined system, presenting the results separately for monocular and stereoscopic SST-1M operation modes.
+In this section, we quantify the expected performance improvement of SST-1M telescopes when included in a particle-detector array.
+We focus on the impact of the additional WCD-array information on $\gamma$/h separation and on the resulting sensitivity of the combined system, presenting the results separately for the monocular and stereoscopic SST-1M operation modes.

 The evaluation is performed by comparing the baseline SST-1M reconstruction with the hybrid setup described in Sections~\ref{sec:sim} and \ref{sec:ground}.
-The WCD-array discrimination variables, \Palpha\ and $LCm$, were incorporated as additional features in the Random Forest (RF) classifier trained within \texttt{sst1mpipe} to perform $\gamma$/h separation, represented by the {\it gammaness} parameter~\citep{Alispach:2025mbz}.
+The WCD-array discrimination variables, \Palpha\ and $LCm$, were incorporated as additional features in the RF classifier trained within \texttt{sst1mpipe} to perform $\gamma$/h separation.
 The trained RF model was subsequently applied to an independent test MC sample.
-Because the parameterizations used to calculate $LCm$ and \Palpha\ are energy dependent, we need to provide a reference energy to the framework.
-Rather than using the MC value, the energy estimate reconstructed by the pipeline using a separate RF regressor was used to compute \Palpha\ and $LCm$, thereby propagating the realistic energy-resolution effects of the reconstruction chain into these parameters.
+Because the parameterizations used to calculate $LCm$ and \Palpha\ are energy dependent, we use the reconstructed energy by a separate RF regressor rather than the true energy from the MC to calculate \Palpha\ and $LCm$, so to propagate effects related to the energy reconstruction process into these variables.